bnossum/midgetv/README.md

    mappes a binary image program to EBR initial values.
 3. "make" in directory sw/hwexamples/morse to:
    - compile morse.c to morse.o
-   - compile crt0.S to crt0.s
+   - compile crt0.S to crt0.s (Note that this crt0 is a joke, very incomplete).
    - link to get morse.bin
    - midgetv_bin2ebr to transform morse.bin to ice40loaderprog.hv in
      directories tsthw/iceblink40-hx1k and tsthw/upduino2